jasraa/tp/docs/DeveloperGuide.md

 It helps organize expenses into meaningful groups, allowing users to track and analyze their spending habits across different expense categories.

 This class also contains the methods to handle any user interactions with the list of expenses.
-The methods and a brief explanation on their functionality is as follows :

-* listExpenses(String filterCategory) :
-  * The core functionality of this class.
-It lists a user's total expenses, optionally filtered by category as per user input.
-  * The amounts being shown are dependent on the currency being used.
-* calculateTotalExpenses() :
-  * The method used to calculate all expenses found in the expense list.
+These methods would be further explained in their corresponding `Implementation` sections.

 ##### 3.6.4 Saving
 This class holds details regarding a saving a user has.
 Within this class, it has 3 class-level variables :